 Made in: China

-The largest of APM’s “MS” line of binoculars, in terms of performance placed at the high end of the 25×100 BT market.
+The largest of APM’s “MS” line of binoculars, in terms of performance placed at the very high end of the 25×100 binocular market segment.

 Currently, I would give the label “Best 25×100” to the APM MS 25×100 ED.